Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 2 Domain 2.0 Threats, Vulnerabilities, and Mitigations.md

 C. Blocking sensitive URLs like /admin
 D. Applying allow list–based input filters

 Server side request forgery attempts typically to get HTTP data passed through and will not include SQL injection.
-Blocking sensitive hostnames, IP addresses, and
+Blocking sensitive hostnames, IP addresses, and URLs are all valid to prevent SSRF, as is the use of allow list-based input filters.

+29 B is correct
+Frank is a network administrator for a small college.
+He discovers that several machines on his network are infected with malware.
+That malware is sending a flood of packets to a target external to the network.
+What best describes this attack?
+A. SYN flood
+B. DDoS
+C. Botnet
+D. Backdoor